speakercorps/proposals/individual_work/rocher_blithe/railsconf_draft.markdown

 I have internationalized and localized a Rails application for a client based outside of the United States.
 I learned that the process not as intimidating as it seems.
 I also learned a few things that would have been helpful to know before I started the project.

-Internationalization and localization is a topic that a beginning rails developer is capable of understanding and implementing on a Rails application.
+Internationalization and localization are topics that a beginning Rails developer is capable of understanding and implementing.
 It's also a skill that would be helpful to learn as a beginner instead of later in a developer's career.

 Though new to the developer community, I've been speaking and teaching for the past ten years.
 I also co-organize a monthly meetup for women interested in learning about Ruby on Rails.